nvaccess/nvda/tests/manual/addonStore.md

 1. Ensure Reset new add-ons is set to At startup in the Add-on store panel
 1. Restart NVDA
 1. Check that the last modification date of the `source/userConfig/addonStore/_cachedCompatibleAddons-old.json` file has been changed
+1. Check that the period for recent add-ons is updated in the new add-ons tab of the store when the reset new add-ons option is changed in the add-ons store settings panel.

 ## Other add-on actions